Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks: Mathematical and numerical modeling of tumor growth

 where the auxiliary variable $\mu$ represents the chemical potential, while $\hat{n} = n/n_s$.
 The parameters are the tumor cells proliferation rate $\nu$, the tumor inter-phase friction $M_0$, the brain Young modulus $\kappa$, the diffuse interfacial energy $\epsilon$, the oxygen concentration in vessels $n_s$, the hypoxia threshold $\delta$, the oxygen consumption rate $\delta_n$ and the oxygen supply rate $S_n$.
 Their biological range is collected in Table \ref{tab:parameters}.
 The tensors $\mathsf{D}$ and $\mathsf{T}$ can be extracted from patient's imaging data following the procedure detailed in Appendix~\ref{appendix_DT}.
-Finally, we enforce a homogeneous Neumann boundary condition for each physical variable at the brain boundary.
-We refer to the task of finding the solution to Eq.~\eqref{eq:model} as the direct problem, in what follows we propose a strategy to construct a reduced order model which allows for a faster computation of the numerical solution.
+Finally, we enforce a homogeneous Neumann boundary condition for each physical variable at the brain boundary to model no flux across the brain boundary, consistent with the typical behavior of primary GBL, which remains confined to the parenchyma and invades preferentially along white matter tracts.
+While this does not account for events like metastatic spread or CSF-mediated transport, it is a reasonable simplification for the physiological regimes considered in this study.

+Henceforth, we refer to the task of finding the solution to Eq.~\eqref{eq:model} as the direct problem.
+For the sake of improving the computational efficacy, we propose in the following a neural network approach to construct a surrogate model based on model order reduction.